Below are real-time benchmarks from our own machines. You can view the instructions for making here or on the Install page.

 pkill, the system will stop measuring latencies, but it will still be under stress.
 Depending on your system, you may experience lag in your desktop during the test.
 Keep in mind that the stress test is designed to assess real-time performance under worst-case conditions.
 If your system performs well under heavy load, you can be reassured that it will perform well during your experiments.

+RT performance during experiments can be monitored and recorded through the RT Benchmarks module.
 Record the RT Benchmarks module in RTXI using the Data Recorder module.
 RT Benchmarks displays runtime statistics for your system, such as the computation time, real-time period, and jitter.
 For those unfamiliar with the terms, here are brief definitions:

 To record the RT Benchmarks module: